szabgab/slides/python/exceptions.md

 * [traceback](https://docs.python.org/3/library/traceback.html)

-## Exercies: Exception int conversion
+## Exercise: Exception int conversion
 {id: exercise-exception-int-conversion}

 * In the earlier example we learned how to handle both ZeroDivisionError and FileNotFoundError exceptions.
 Now try this